 The aforementioned stats were collected in April 2023.

-OpenSearch vs Elasticsearch: Features Comparison
+OpenSearch vs Elasticsearch: Feature Comparison

 The difference in features between the projects will be for anything that was under Elastic’s X-Pack (free or paid), and all features that have been added after the fork.